 The idea to conduct research was initially born as a result of BCL's desire to identify groups that are not using the library and determine the reasons.
 On the other hand, the inspiration came from the City of Belgrade public sector's best practices.

 RESEARCH METHODOLOGY AND FINDINGS

 At the end of 2009, BCL conducted market research with the following objectives:

-- 1. Identify non-user groups.

-- 2. Engage the largest underserved group.
+- I. Identify non-user groups. - 2.
+Engage the largest underserved group.

-- 3. Develop services to meet their needs.